-Dr. Jimenez- Hami has been recognized often in the community for her contributions to the fields of Arts & Culture, Social Service, and Education.
-Most recently she was awarded the "2017 Women who Make a Difference in OC” Award (Also received in 2009).
-Some of her other awards and nominations include: (2013) OC Register Hero of the Year; (2008) Regional Center of OC Award Nominee for Professional Development, (2007) National Hispanic Business Women Association Award for Organizational Entrepreneurship; (2007) Faculty Award from Chapman University; (2006) Community Building Award by the City of Santa Ana; (2004) Human Relations Award from the Orange County Human Relations Commission for promoting equality, human rights and social justice; (2003) Community Building Award in the fields of Arts & Culture by the National Organization of MANA, and others.
+Dr. Ana Jimenez-Hami has been recognized continuously in the community for her contributions in the fields of Arts and Culture, Education and Social Services.
+Some of her awards include: a (2020) OC LULAC Award, (2017) Women who Make a Difference in OC Award; a (2013) OC Register Hero of the Year award; a (2012) OC Department of Education, Outstanding Contributions to Education Award; a (2007) National Hispanic Business Women Association Award for Organizational Entrepreneurship; a (2007) Faculty Award from Chapman University; a (2006) City of Santa Ana Community Building award; a (2006) Human Relations Award from the Orange County Human Relations Commission for promoting equality, human rights and social justice; a (2003) Arts & Culture Award by the National Organization of MANA, and others.

 It’s not so easy for Ana Jimenez-Hami, Ph.D., to talk about why she founded Orange County Children’s Therapeutic Arts Center (OCCTAC) 15 years ago.